wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 # System Design - Web Crawler

-SET UP 2022/04/12 UPDATE 2022/04/18
+SET UP 2022/04/12 UPDATE 2022/04/20

 ## Functional Requirements

 Use Case?
 Search engine index - A crawler collects web pages to create a local index for search engines.
 Search engines then can download all the pages to create an index on them to perform faster searches, like Reverse Index Service and Document Service.
+Another big use case  is copyright detection.

 Number of Total?
 15 billion pages per month.

 Content type?
 HTML pages only.
 (Sound files, images and videos are not considered here)

-Protocol - HTTP.
+Protocol - HTTP only.

 Storage retention?
 Store up to five years.